Everything you need to know about combining apartments in NYC

 Allison Chiaramonte, an agent at Compass, says it may be easier for you to purchase two smaller units—say, a studio and one bedroom—than to purchase a two bedroom at a higher price point.

-Purchasing two units and combining them often means a discount on the price in recognition that the buyer will have to file plans, obtain board approval, and carry the apartment for several months while the combination takes place, says Nadia Bartolucci of Douglas Elliman.
+Purchasing two units and combining them often means a discount on the price in recognition that the buyer will have to file plans, obtain board approval, and carry the apartment for several months while the combination takes place, says Nadia Bartolucci, a broker at Douglas Elliman.

 What’s more, you can end up with more space and/or the ability to configure a unique layout that could be more desirable.

-“We’ve been working on a lot of combinations horizontally and vertically because often buying two apartments is more economical than buying a larger apartment—depending on the monthly maintenance cost of course,” says Yaiza Armbruster, founder of design firm Armbruster Atelier.
+“We’ve been working on a lot of apartment combinations, both horizontally and vertically, because buying two apartments and combining them is often more economical than buying a larger apartment,” says Yaiza Armbruster, founder of architecture and interior design firm Atelier Armbruster.

-The benefits of buying a second apartment in a building you already own
+What are some benefits of buying a second apartment in a building you already own?

 Barton Barrett says combinations are a way for people who need more space to keep living in an apartment and building they know and love.

 You may not even be thinking about it until your neighbor knocks on your door to see if you’re interested in buying—Barton Barrett says any smart seller would do just that.
 (Sellers, take note.)

 Staying put is also more convenient.
-You won’t have to sell your apartment or move out and find a new one, which can take months (or years).
-You can also save on significant sale transaction costs and put those into the renovation instead, suggests Barrett.
+You won’t have to sell your apartment or move out and find a new one, which can take months or even years.
+You can also save on significant sale transaction costs and put those into the renovation instead, Barton Barrett suggests.

-Then there’s the difficulty of navigating the simultaneous buy-sell journey in NYC.
+Then there’s the difficulty of navigating the buy-sell journey in NYC.
 Unless you have the financing to secure your new (larger, pricier) space before you can sell your existing apartment (or the nerves and luck to do both deals simultaneously), your options can be pretty limited.
-Buying a (smaller, cheaper) neighboring unit can be a lot more financially viable, Barrett says.
+Buying a (smaller, cheaper) neighboring unit can be a lot more financially viable, Barton Barrett says.
 And you’ll save on capital gains taxes on an apartment that you’ve been in for years.